CraigMagagula/CraigMagagula/README.md

-# 👋 Craig Magagula: Front-End Developer
+# 👋 Craig Magagula: Front-End Developer/IT Support

 Hello!
 I'm a passionate Front-End Developer with a strong interest in IT Support and Artificial Intelligence.
 I specialize in building sleek, responsive user interfaces that connect seamlessly with powerful AI technologies.
 My work focuses on creating smart, scalable, and intuitive applications—especially in education, content generation, and automation.